Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 ### MedR

 The 50th percentile of the number of connected components for all slices.
-The number of connected components represents the number of roots that intersect a given slice.
+The number of connected components represents the number of roots that intersect a given horizontal slice.
 Implemented by [Gia3D].

 ```text
 Input: A set of voxels, I, containing each voxel's respective coordinates.